cataseven/Statistics-Graph-Chart-Card/README.md

 ### Editor

-Entity → General → **Break on Gaps** toggle (next to Show Average and Range Band).
-Only shown in Timeline mode.
+Entity → **Graph** tab → *Graph* section → **Break on Gaps** toggle (next to Show Average and Data Labels).
+Shown in every chart mode — carry-forward affects the bucketed data, so it matters wherever those buckets are drawn.

 ### Notes